.NET Framework: Assemblies

-Compiled CIL code is stored in CLI assemblies.
+Compiled CLI code is stored in CLI assemblies.
 As mandated by the specification, assemblies are stored in Portable Executable (PE) file format, common on Windows platform for all dynamic-link library (DLL) and executable EXE files.
 Each assembly consists of one or more files, one of which must contain a manifest bearing the metadata for the assembly.
 The complete name of an assembly (not to be confused with the file name on disk) contains its simple text name, version number, culture, and public key token.
 Assemblies are considered equivalent if they share the same complete name.

 A private key can also be used by the creator of the assembly for strong naming.
-The public key token identifies which private key an assembly is signed with.
-Only the creator of the key pair (typically the person signing the assembly) can sign assemblies that have the same strong name as a prior version assembly, since the creator possesses the private key.
+The public key token determines the real-world identity of the assembly's signer.
+Only those knowing their private key (of the double-key cryptography system) can sign assemblies that have the same strong name as a prior version assembly.
 Strong naming is required to add assemblies to Global Assembly Cache.

 Starting with Visual Studio 2015, .NET Native compilation technology allows for the compilation of .NET code of Universal Windows Platform apps directly to machine code rather than CIL code, but the app must be written in either C# or Visual Basic.NET.